bo0st3r/bo0st3r/README.md

 ### 🔭 OPEN FOR WORK 🔭

-You've found the Github profile of a Full Stack Software Developer 3 living in Canada and interested in growing his coding skills, hooray!
+You've found the Github profile of a Full Stack Software Developer III living in Canada and interested in growing his coding skills, hooray!

 You're hiring?
 Read the following: